shivamdixit/shivamdixit.github.io/content/posts/work-tools-in-personal-life.md

 ### 5. Bonus: Version control everything

 Git can be very useful also outside of the programming projects.
-For example, I use it to version control my resume (in LaTex), dotfiles, CSVs, photos, text files, etc. Pretty much anything that changes with time and I need to maintain historical versions, I use Git for that.
+For example, I use it to version control my resume (in LaTex), dotfiles, CSVs, photos, text files, etc. Pretty much anything that changes with time, and I need to maintain historical versions, I use Git for that.

 While this all might sound like a lot of work, it is manageable if you stick with the two ground rules: **consistency** and **simplicity**.
 Try to keep it as simple as possible so that it requires a minimum amount of time and keep doing it consistently to prevent a huge backlog from piling up.